arangodb/arangodb/Documentation/Books/Manual/Downgrading/README.md

 Downgrading
 ===========

-A direct, binary downgrade of ArangoDB is **not** supported.
+A direct, in-place downgrade of ArangoDB is **not** supported.
 If you have upgraded your ArangoDB package, and then also upgraded your current data directory, it is not supported to downgrade the package and start an older ArangoDB version on a data directory that was upgraded already.